Change Password

 First-order Proximity and Second-order Proximity

 First-order proximity in a network shows the local proximity between two nodes, and it is contingent upon connectivity.
-The existence of a link or a link with a larger weight (negative weight is not considered here) signifies greater first-order proximity among two nodes; if no link exist in-between, their first-order proximity is 0.
+A link between two nodes—or a stronger (positive) link weight—indicates higher first-order proximity.
+If no link exists between them, their first-order proximity is considered 0.

-On the other hand, second-order proximity between a pair of nodes is the similarity between their neighborhood structure, which is determined through the shared neighbors.
-In case two nodes lack common neighbors, their second-order proximity is 0.
+On the other hand, second-order proximity measures the similarity between the neighborhood structures of two nodes, based on shared neighbors.
+If two nodes have no common neighbors, their second-order proximity is 0.

 This is an illustrative example, where the edge thickness signifies its weight.

-• A substantial weight on the edge between nodes 6 and 7 indicates a high first-order proximity.
-They shall have close representations in the embedding space.
+• A substantial weight on the edge between nodes 6 and 7 indicates a strong first-order proximity, meaning they should have similar representations in the embedding space.

-• Though nodes 5 and 6 are not directly connected, their considerable common neighbors establish a notable second-order proximity.
-They are expected to be represented closely to each other in the embedding space as well.
+• Although nodes 5 and 6 are not directly connected, their considerable common neighbors create a significant second-order proximity.
+As a result, they are also expected to be represented close to each other in the embedding space.

 LINE Model

-The LINE model is designed to embed nodes in graph G = (V,E) into low-dimensional vectors, preserving the first- or second-order proximity between nodes.
+The LINE model is designed to embed nodes in graph G = (V,E) into low-dimensional vectors, while preserving either the first-order or second-order proximity between nodes.

 LINE with First-order Proximity